Windowing Data Streams in FME

 Scenarios

 The start/end times also provide additional value if you are joining an external data source (e.g. SQLExecutor) whenever the window changes.
-Often, you may want to use the time in the query to retrieve the data.
-If this is the case you can use the window timestamp as a value.
+You may want to use the time in the query to retrieve the data.
+In this scenario, you can use the window timestamp as a value.

-Using the window start time to query BigQuery for all of the data with timestamps in a 30-second window.
+For example, using the window start time to query BigQuery for all of the data with timestamps in a 30-second window:

 Windowing Across Multiple FME Engines

-On FME Flow, to handle higher throughput you can scale the number of FME Engines that are assigned to a stream.
-While you cannot aggregate across FME Engines (analysis is per FME Engine), a MapReduce processing pattern can be adopted which breaks the processing of the stream up producing an output that can then be further compared and analyzed.
-To enable this you use the window ID.
+On FME Flow, to handle higher throughput, you can scale the number of FME Engines assigned to a stream.
+While you cannot aggregate across FME Engines (analysis is per FME Engine), a MapReduce processing pattern can be adopted, which breaks the processing of the stream up, producing an output that can then be further compared and analyzed.
+To do this, you use the window ID.

-As already discussed above, when windowing in a workflow, you can ensure that the same window ID is used for the same time period on each FME Engine.
-The result is when you write a value out to the data store, the output for the same period of time on each FME Engine can be grouped together.
+As discussed earlier in this article, when windowing in a workflow, you can ensure that the same window ID is used for the same period on each FME Engine.
+The result is that when you write a value out to the data store, the output for the same period on each FME Engine can be grouped.

-Imagine a workspace that aggregates the stream data using the TimeWindower and then calculates statistics on each window for a one-minute period.
-When run, this FME workspace can process 1000 points a second but the data source is producing 3000 points a second.
+Imagine a workspace that aggregates the stream data using the TimeWindower and then calculates statistics on each window for one minute.
+When run, this FME workspace can process 1000 points a second, but the data source is producing 3000 points a second.
 To handle processing, the stream needs to be scaled up to three FME Engines.

-With three FME Engines running, over a sixty-second period, you are reducing the data volume from 180,000 messages a minute down to three values.
-You can then run further processing to compute the average across these three values and you will have an average value for all data across each 60 second period.
+With three FME Engines running for over sixty seconds, you are reducing the data volume from 180,000 messages a minute down to three values by summarizing statistics.
+You can then run further processing to compute the average across these three values and you will have an average value for all data across each 60-second period.

 How It Works